deutschebank/fluxnova-docs-manual/content/user-guide/task-forms/_index.md

 </table>

-To configure the form in your process, open the process with the [Flowave Modeler](http://flowave.finos.org/bpmn/tool/) and select the desired [UserTask][user-tasks] or [StartEvent][start-event].
+To configure the form in your process, open the process with the [Fluxnova Modeler](http://fluxnova.finos.org/bpmn/tool/) and select the desired [UserTask][user-tasks] or [StartEvent][start-event].
 Open the properties panel and enter the Form Key.
 The relevant XML tag looks like this:

 ```xml
 <userTask id="theTask" camunda:formKey="flowave-forms:deployment:forms/userTask.form"